 Detailed reports available

-The Holbrook Bypass Environmental Assessment, working papers and submissions report are available in the public information section of this website.
+The Holbrook Bypass Environmental Assessment, working papers and submissions report are available on the project documents page.